 Artificial intelligence AI research is highly technical and specialized, and is deeply divided into subfields that often fail to communicate with each other.
 Some of the division is due to social and cultural factors: subfields have grown up around particular institutions and the work of individual researchers.
 AI research is also divided by several technical issues.
 Some subfields focus on the solution of specific problems.
-Others focus on one of several possible approaches or on the use of a particular tool or towards the accomplishment of particular applications.
 The central problems (or goals) of AI research include reasoning, knowledge, planning, learning, natural language processing (communication), perception and the ability to move and manipulate objects.
 General intelligence is still among the field's long-term goals.
 Currently popular approaches include statistical methods, computational intelligence and traditional symbolic AI.
-History
+The field was founded on the claim that a central property of humans, intelligence—the sapience of Homo sapiens—"can be so precisely described that a machine can be made to simulate it History

 Developing an Outline Summary: This resource describes why outlines are useful, what types of outlines exist, suggestions for developing effective outlines, and how outlines can be used as an invention strategy for writing.
 Contributors:Elyssa Tardiff, Allen BrizeeLast Edited: 2013-03-01 09:20:56 Ideally, you should follow the four suggestions presented here to create an effective outline.
 When creating a topic outline, follow these two rules for capitalization: For first-level heads, present the information using all upper-case letters; and for secondary and tertiary items, use upper and lower-case letters.
 Parallelism—How do I accomplish this?
 Each heading and subheading should preserve parallel structure. ("Choose" and "Prepare" are both verbs.
 Coordination—How do I accomplish this?
 All the information contained in Heading 1 should have the same significance as the information contained in Heading 2.
 (Campus and Web sites visits are equally significant.
 Subordination—How do I accomplish this?